 Research shows that successful and cooperative co-parenting fosters healthy relationships within the family, and can increase the success and emotional growth of the child.
 The following are some tips for parents who share custody to co-parent in a healthy and successful manner.

-Even two parents are living apart, it is even more important for them to stay in open communication with one another.
+Even though two parents are living apart, it is even more important for them to stay in open communication with one another.
 Shared custody schedules can be confusing, especially at first, and you never want someone to miss a pick-up of your child.

 On the other hand, when two parents show a united front – even through a divorce – it can keep the child feeling secure, and help their life seem less tumultuous.
 In many situations, this requires constant communication and cooperation between the parents.

-When divorce is impending, spouses are likely arguing and disagreeing on a regular basis.
+When divorce is impending, spouses are likely to argue and disagree on a regular basis.
 As you live apart and begin to share custody, a child can easily feel caught in the middle between their parents.

 On the other hand, if you separate and your child witnesses you and your spouse working together, it can set a great example.
 You can demonstrate to your child that it is possible to set aside differences and cooperate, even after conflict.

 When you set out your custody arrangement, you will need to complete a detailed parenting plan to be approved by the court.
 This plan should address all imaginable situations that you might face during your shared custody.
-A parenting plan may address:

 If you have any questions or disagreements about the schedule, you should first check the parenting plan for guidance.
 Often, the plan can resolve the matter without any escalating conflict.

 If someone is struggling, try to be patient.
 This can be especially true for your child, who may be acting out more or getting in trouble at school.
 Instead of coming down hard on them, understand that these changes in their life are difficult, and their reactions might be normal.

 The same goes if the other parent makes a mistake when it comes to the custody schedule.
 They are likely not used to trading off parenting time, and it is easy to forget about an event, obligation, or pick-up.

 Going from a two-parent household to a one-parent household can be challenging, especially on top of the end of a marriage.
 In order to be the best parent you can be for your child, you might need some additional support – both emotionally and practically.

 While co-parenting develops after a divorce, you can lay the foundation for successful co-parenting during the divorce process.
 Specifically, try as much as possible to cooperate and compromise when it comes to your child custody arrangement.

 On the other hand, if you and your spouse refuse to compromise, the matter may go to court.
 Battling it out in court often involves personal attacks or arguments, which can further drive a wedge and increase animosity between you and your spouse.

 This can help put you, your ex-spouse, and your child on the path to maintaining healthy family relationships long after the divorce is final.
 Even if you cannot agree right away, there are methods of encouraging cooperation and avoiding litigation whenever possible.

 At the Law Office of Patrick Crawford, our goal is to resolve child custody matters as effectively and amicably as possible.
 This can help you move forward in the best position for you and your child.

 The goal of our Annapolis child custody lawyer is always to protect your best interests and those of your child.
-Contact us online or call (410) 216-7905 to discuss the many ways we can help in your child custody and/or divorce case.
+Contact us online or call 1-410-216-7905 to discuss the many ways we can help in your child custody and/or divorce case.